+Formally established as a 501(c)3 not-for-profit organization in 2006, Papahana Kuaola, located in the ʻili of Waipao, in the ahupuaa of Heʻeia, in Koʻolaupoko on Oʻahu, is a malama ʻaina-based education organization that is connecting the area’s past with a sustainable future.
 Papahana Kuaola is committed to creating a functional model of economic sustainability and environmental health in which Hawaiian knowledge is the means of decision-making to ensure that Hawaiian culture and native ecosystems are perpetuated.
-PK’s approach to cultural sustainability is through the development and operation of educational programs.
+PKʻs approach to cultural sustainability is through the development and operation of educational programs.

-Papahana Kuaola provides multi-faceted programs with an annual operating budget of approximately $850,000 that looks to ensure that the future we build today will sustain us into tomorrow; Focusing upon economic self-sufficiency without sacrificing ourselves and our relationships to ʻāina; Focusing upon environmental sustainability through direct community engagement with the natural environment and not restricting them from it with no trespassing signs.
+Papahana Kuaola provides multi-faceted programs that looks to ensure that the future we build today will sustain us into tomorrow.
+We focus on economic self-sufficiency without sacrificing ourselves and our relationships to ʻaina.
+We teach environmental sustainability through direct community engagement with the natural environment and not restricting them from it with no trespassing signs.
 Most importantly, we do it in a way that has a meaningful impact on their personal lives.

 Papahana Kuaola, a nonprofit organization, was established by Matthew Kapalikū Schirman and Richard Kaponowaiwaiola Barboza, who wanted to create a place where Hawaiian culture and natural history could be preserved and perpetuated.
 With the support of Kamehameha Schools’ ‘Āina Ulu program, 63 acres of land located in the uka ‘ili of Waipao, in the ahupua‘a of He‘eia, in Ko‘olaupoko on O‘ahu became home to Papahana Kuaola.
-In 2006, Papahana Kuaola incorporated under the laws of the State of Hawaii.
-In 2008, it received its IRS 501(c) (3) tax-exempt status.

 Richard Barboza